 - After being appointed as the MD and CEO of Edelweiss Group, Radhika Gupta, at the age of 33, became India’s youngest CEO.
 Hindustan Times

-- In 2019, under the Directorship of Radhika Gupta, Eidelweiss Financial Services and the Government of India signed a contract, allowing Eidelweiss to jointly manage the government’s Corporate Debt ETF accounts.
+- In 2019, under the leadership of Radhika Gupta, Eidelweiss Financial Services and the Government of India signed a contract, allowing Eidelweiss to jointly manage the government’s Corporate Debt ETF accounts.
 Eidelweiss was chosen by the Indian government after beating larger players such as HDFC Asset Management Co. and ICICI Prudential Asset Management Co.
 The Print

 - In 2021, an article on Radhika Gupta was featured in Business Today Magazine.